Browns QB Deshaun Watson to resume throwing next month following season-ending shoulder surgery

 Cleveland sent three first-round draft picks to the Texans for Watson, and convinced him to waive his no-trade clause by giving him a fully guaranteed $230 million contract.

-After Watson's injury, the Browns signed veteran Joe Flacco, who revived his career and led Cleveland to the playoffs.
-Flacco was voted the AP Comeback Player of the Year at NFL Honors.
+After Watson's injury, the Browns signed veteran Joe Flacco, who revived his career and led Cleveland to just its second playoff appearance since 2002.
+Flacco went 4-1 as a starter, threw 13 touchdown passes and was voted the AP Comeback Player of the Year at NFL Honors.

+It's unlikely the Browns will re-sign Flacco as a free agent, but after what the team endured last season in starting four quarterbacks, Berry said depth at QB is a must.
+Rookie Dorian Thompson-Robinson was Watson's primary backup last season before getting hurt.

+“Quarterback will always be a high priority for us,” Berry said.
+“From one to three, what that room looks like as we get into the summer, that I’m not sure yet.
+It’ll largely just depend on who’s available and at what cost.”

 AP NFL: https://apnews.com/hub/nfl